MainulDip/iOS-study/UITableView-and-UICollectionView-in-Depth.md

 - For Draggable, UICollectionView
 -

-- auto sizing in UICollectionView is little tricky, it's easy in TableView using `UItableView.automaticDimension`.
+- auto sizing in UICollectionView is little tricky, it's easy in TableView using `UItableView.automaticDimension`.......